-- Before exhausting their approved semesters of TF/RF support, students may "bank" the unused semesters of support in case they are needed after the DRF is exhausted (i.e., if their dissertation has not been successfully defended by the end of DRF) - For students in good standing who have exhausted their TF/RF support but not yet begun DRF support, ASC will cover one an additional semester of tuition (Comm 995), fees and health insurance ("bridge support").
-If additional semesters (beyond the one semester) are needed before moving to DRF, the student is responsible for the costs of tuition (Comm 995), fees and health insurance.
-These costs will not be reimbursed by ASC - For students in good standing who have exhausted their DRF (and if applicable, their "banked" TF/RF) support but not yet defended their dissertation, ASC will cover up to two semesters of bridge support.
-If additional semesters (beyond the two semesters) are needed before defending the dissertation, the student is responsible for the costs of tuition (Comm 995), fees and health insurance.
-These costs will not be reimbursed by ASC - The combined number of semesters for which ASC will provide bridge support cannot exceed two semesters - Bridge support will be paid directly by ASC in the semester in which it is used
+- Before exhausting their approved semesters of TF/RF support, students may "bank" the unused semesters of support in case they are needed after the DRF is exhausted (i.e., if their dissertation has not been successfully defended by the end of DRF). - For students in good standing who have exhausted their TF/RF support but not yet begun DRF support, ASC will cover one an additional semester of tuition (Comm 9950), fees and

+- health insurance ("bridge support").
+If additional semesters (beyond the one semester) are needed before moving to DRF, the student is responsible for the costs of tuition (Comm 9950), fees and health insurance.
+These costs will not be reimbursed by ASC.
+Note Bridge funding does not come with a stipend or access to research funds. - For students in good standing who have exhausted their DRF support (and if applicable, their "banked" TF/RF), but not yet defended their dissertation, ASC will cover up to two semesters of bridge support.
+If additional semesters (beyond the two semesters) are needed before defending the dissertation, the student is responsible for the costs of tuition (Comm 9950), fees and health insurance.
+These costs will not be reimbursed by ASC. - The combined number of semesters for which ASC will provide bridge support cannot exceed two semesters. - Bridge support will be paid directly by ASC in the semester in which it is used.